GaijinEntertainment/GaijinNetApp/AuthPurchSample/README.md

 Authorization and purchase sample
 ===

-This sample demonstrates how to check Gaijin.Net authorization and purchase count using yuplay2 API library
+This sample demonstrates how to check Gaijin.Net authorization and purchase count using yuplay2 API library.

 ### Overview

 yuplay2 library offers its API via session object.
-One should create this session with `yuplay2_create_session()` function or similar.
+One should create this session via `yuplay2_create_session()` function or similar.

 After session created it may be authorized and used to retrieve some user-specific data like basic profile or purchases.
 This sample demonstrates authorization with login and password.